 All data collected was anonymous, scrubbed of all identifying information (such as builder name and address), and analyzed on a comprehensive statewide level.
 Individual home data has not been shared with building officials and data collectors did not collect enough information on any single home to be able to verify whether that individual home complied with the local energy code.

 The data was collected using a methodology acceptable to the U.S. Department of Energy (US DOE) Pacific Northwest National Laboratory (PNNL).
-For information on studies that have occurred in eight other states utilizing this methodology, please visit http://1.usa.gov/1LU3qQ5.
+For information on studies that have occurred in eight other states using this methodology, see the Residential Building Energy Code Field Study.
 The sampling plan methodology was based on 2015 Census permit data of single-family homes, weighted by county, randomly selected and was a representative cross-section of construction.

 The study documented observations of the following 9 key measures: